NicholasBrown-01/taskmaster/README.md

 adding 3 Teams and then being able to add tasks within those teams.
 Finally, users should be able to set their teams in their setting page.

+### Lab34 Android Publishing

+This lab was about taking our Taskmaster App and publishing it to the Google Play Store.
+Screenshot is provided in assignment submission.
+All steps were correct with lecture.